mootechs/muso-cataloguer/README.md

 ### Windows and Linux:

-Open command prompt, navigate to the jar file and do:
+Open command prompt or terminal, navigate to the jar file and do:

 ```
 java -jar muso_cataloguer.jar